varunmundas-de-stack/convAI-nl2sql/README.md

 * Fix for data insertion bugs
 * Synthetic data variance generation
 * Price reduction and formatting updates
-* Improvements in test datasets used for validation

 These updates help improve testing reliability and system evaluation.